-Therefore, to explore the second bullet further, we should revisit the Logue, Watanabe-Rose, and Douglas study (2016).
-In that study, there are two versions of corequisites, one of which added a two-hour workshop to a remedial math course, and one which added a two-hour workshop to a college-level course designed for remedial students.
+Therefore, to explore the second bullet further, Logue et al. (2016) is helpful.
+In that study, there were two versions of corequisites, one of which added a two-hour workshop to a remedial math course, and one which added a two-hour workshop to a college-level course designed for remedial students.
 These workshops were led by trained assistants who sat in with students in the regular courses and who interacted with instructors on a weekly basis.
-The Oklahoma version of “mandatory tutoring” does not recommend this highly structured approach to tutoring.
-It merely recommends a one- or two-hour lab or tutoring session.
+The Oklahoma version of “mandatory tutoring” did not recommend this highly structured approach to tutoring (Oklahoma State System, 2016).
+It merely recommended a one- or two-hour lab or tutoring session.
 However, one can estimate the effects of structured workshops on math students using Figure 2 from their study (p.
 588) (arrows and analysis added):

 There are two important takeaways from this study.
 The first takeaway is that highly structured workshops for remedial students in college-level courses may work well only with those who are just beneath a college-level cutoff.
 Structured workshops may only slightly improve college-level outcomes for students further down the remedial placement test range, but they will not allow lower-level remedial students to perform as well as college-level students.
 If those structured workshops are replaced with an unstructured, self-paced lab hour, then outcomes will likely be lower.
 A model like this could in fact increase college-level course failrates significantly without improving outcomes at all.
 The second takeaway is that if a two-hour highly structured workshop is utilized in a traditional remedial math course, those students will see a modest but statistically insignificant gain in passrates.

-Variation 3: The third bullet is a variation of simple acceleration, yet this type of acceleration is not common, nor has it been tested.
+The third bullet is a variation of simple acceleration, yet this type of acceleration is not common, nor has it been tested.
 As opposed to typical remedial acceleration, which may take two remedial semester-long courses and compress them into one semester, this version compresses both the remedial course and the college-level course into one semester.
-It may be quite harmful for remedial students to take a compressed college-level course immediately after a compressed remedial course because it would reduce the time on task in the college-level course, the exact opposite of one of ALP’s key features.
-The typical model of acceleration has been studied by the CCRC and has been deemed to have “moderate evidence” by the What Works Clearinghouse (see next section).
+It may be quite harmful for remedial students to take a compressed college-level course immediately after a compressed remedial course because it would reduce the time on task in the college-level course, the exact opposite of one of ALP’s key features (Cho et al., 2012).
+The typical model of acceleration has been studied by the CCRC and has been deemed to have “moderate evidence” by the What Works Clearinghouse (Bailey et al., 2016).
 However, this variation is taking a remedial course and compressing it into five weeks, with the remainder of the semester dedicated to a compressed college-level course, and it has no evidence to support it.

-Variation 4: Surprisingly, bullet four is essentially the traditional remediation model.
+Remarkably, bullet four is essentially the traditional remediation model.
 The difference here is that the remedial course and the college-level course would align their outcomes and objectives more closely.
 One would expect that institutions would have been doing this all along as a best practice, regardless of this recommendation, but it is well known that many remedial courses are not aligned properly with college-level courses.
-The surprising part about this variation is that is included in “acceleration” and “corequisites.”
+The surprising part about this variation is that is included in both the acceleration and corequisites categories.
 Clearly it is neither.

-Any researcher will plainly state that one cannot expect similar results from a study when one does not replicate that study in almost every detail.
-Therefore, it is unclear how the State of Oklahoma or the State of Indiana, or any of the numerous other states involved in corequisite reform, can expect their corequisite variations to have similar outcomes as the ALP model’s, especially when subsequent results such as persistence, credit accumulation, and completion are considered.
+Any researcher will state that one cannot expect similar results from a study when one does not replicate that study in almost every detail.
+Therefore, it is unclear how the State of Oklahoma or Indiana, or any of the numerous other states involved in corequisite reform (Georgia, Tennessee, Texas, California, etc.), can expect their corequisite variations to have similar outcomes as the ALP model, especially when subsequent results such as persistence, credit accumulation, and completion are considered.
 These variations may simply temporarily increase passrates, simultaneously increase failrates, cost a great deal more, and have no effect on graduation.
-It may even negatively affect graduation rates, considering that ALP had a small negative effect on certificate completion for remedial students and on transfer rates for nonremedial students.
+It may even negatively affect graduation rates, considering that ALP had a small negative effect on certificate completion for remedial students and on transfer rates for nonremedial students (Cho et al., 2012).

-It must be noted that the particular initiative in Oklahoma was created and fostered by Complete College America (CCA), which has funding by the Lumina Foundation, the Michael and Susan Dell Foundation, the Bill and Melinda Gates Foundation, the Kresge Foundation, and the Carnegie Corporation of New York.
-Furthermore, what is happening in Oklahoma right now has already happened in many states, such as Georgia, West Virginia, Tennessee, Indiana, and Colorado.
+It must be noted that the particular initiative in Oklahoma (Oklahoma State System, 2016) was created and fostered by Complete College America (CCA), which has funding by the Lumina Foundation, the Michael and Susan Dell Foundation, the Bill and Melinda Gates Foundation, the Kresge Foundation, and the Carnegie Corporation of New York.
+Furthermore, what is happening in Oklahoma right now has already happened in many states, such as Georgia, West Virginia, Tennessee, Indiana, California, Texas, and Colorado.
 Again, CCA has also released “data” showing an increase in remedial passrates in college-level courses as a result of the implementation of various models across the nation.
 Unfortunately, these numbers suffer from many flaws.
-One can view the basis for these variations in a document entitled “Core Principles for Transforming Remediation within a Comprehensive Student Success Strategy,” but it is quite clear that CCA’s rhetoric is decidedly biased against remediation.
+One can view the basis for these variations in a document entitled “Core Principles for Transforming Remediation within a Comprehensive Student Success Strategy” (ECS, 2015), but it is quite clear that CCA’s rhetoric is decidedly biased against remediation (“Remediation,” 2012).
 Knowing full well that institutions will typically choose the easiest and most inexpensive option from any available reforms, CCA is most likely using ALP as a basis to simply restrict or eliminate remediation.

-Surprisingly, as further support for those who wish to eliminate remediation, even the Community College of Baltimore County’s current ALP model has decided to eliminate prerequisite remediation.
+Surprisingly, as further support for those who wish to eliminate remediation, even the CCBC’s current ALP model has decided to eliminate prerequisite remediation (ALP, n.d.-a).
 It can be assumed that this current ALP model still employs all the supports from the original.
-However, if other institutions cite the current ALP model and put even the lowest-level remedial student into college-level courses, but instead require one hour of lab time as opposed to all the beneficial components, the result will probably be disastrous for these lower-level at-risk students.
+However, if other institutions cite the current ALP model and put even the lowest-level remedial student into college-level courses, but instead require one hour of lab time as opposed to all the beneficial components, the result will probably be harmful for these lower-level at-risk students.

-A Top Government Research Organization excludes CCRC Research on ALP
+A Top Government Research Organization excluded CCRC Research on ALP

-Dr. Thomas Bailey, the director of such research organizations as the CCRC, NCPR, CAPR, and CAPSEE (the latter two of which are the IES-funded research organizations with grants awarded after the CCRC and NCPR became more popular), in conjunction with several other researchers, recently published a What Works Clearinghouse paper on developmental education recommendations.
-It is called “Strategies for Postsecondary Students in Developmental Education – A Practice Guide for College and University Administrators, Advisors, and Faculty,” and it was published in November 2016.
+Thomas Bailey, the former director of several Columbia University’s Teachers College research organizations, CCRC, NCPR, CAPR, and CAPSEE (the latter two of which are the IES-funded research organizations with grants awarded after the CCRC and NCPR became more popular), in conjunction with several other researchers, recently published a What Works Clearinghouse paper on developmental education recommendations.
+It is called “Strategies for Postsecondary Students in Developmental Education – A Practice Guide for College and University Administrators, Advisors, and Faculty” (Bailey et al., 2016).

-In this lengthy document, Bailey et al. outline six recommendations to improve remedial outcomes in higher education.
-Recommendation 4 is to “compress or mainstream developmental education with course redesign,” and a major part of this recommendation is the corequisite model, including ALP and its variations.
-In spite of its inclusion in this document, the researchers at the WWC only rated this recommendation as having “minimal evidence” to support its use: “Summary of evidence: Minimal Evidence[:] The panel assigned a rating of minimal evidence to this recommendation” (p.
+In this document, Bailey et al. (2016) outlined six recommendations to improve remedial outcomes in higher education.
+Recommendation 4 was to “compress or mainstream developmental education with course redesign,” and a major part of this recommendation is the corequisite model, including ALP and its variations.
+In spite of its inclusion in this document, the researchers at the WWC only rated this recommendation as having “minimal evidence” to support its use: “Summary of evidence: Minimal Evidence: The panel assigned a rating of minimal evidence to this recommendation” (p.
 36).
-In fact, three of the six total recommendations from the entire document were assigned a “minimal evidence” rating, and the other three were assigned a “moderate evidence” rating.
+In fact, three of the six total recommendations from the entire document were assigned a minimal evidence rating, and the other three were assigned a “moderate evidence” rating.
 None had the highest WWC rating for research, which is “strong.”

-Upon further investigation of the research behind acceleration in Recommendation 4, as can be found in Appendix D, Appendix Table 4, Bailey et al. cite only five studies.
-However, as can be read in the footnotes, four of the five studies they cite in support of acceleration “did not meet WWC standards” (p.
-90–92).
+Upon further investigation of the research behind acceleration in Recommendation 4, as can be found in Appendix D, Appendix Table 4, Bailey et al. (2016) cited only five studies.
+However, as can be read in the footnotes, four of the five studies cited in support of acceleration “did not meet WWC standards” (pp. 90–92).
 The only one that did meet WWC standards was an article on a shortened sequence of remedial courses in New York, yet this paper still only met “WWC Group Design Standards With Reservations” (p.
 90).
-Thus the sole study that allowed corequisites to gain even a “minimal rating” had nothing to do with corequisites.
+Thus, the sole study that allowed corequisites to gain even a minimal rating had nothing to do with corequisites.

-It is difficult to understand why a document with the full backing of the US Department of Education, the Institute for Education Sciences, the National Center for Education Statistics, and the What Works Clearinghouse would endorse a corequisite model recommendation in a paper with no WWC-approved evidence to support it.
-In fact, both CCRC ALP papers from 2010 and 2012 were included in the five Bailey et al. cite, yet neither met WWC standards.
+It is difficult to understand why the authors, in a paper published by the USDOE, the Institute for Education Sciences, the National Center for Education Statistics, and the What Works Clearinghouse, would endorse a corequisite model recommendation in a paper with no WWC-approved evidence to support it.
+In fact, both CCRC ALP papers from 2010 and 2012 (Cho et al., 2012; Jenkins et al., 2010) were included in the five studies Bailey et al. (2016) cited, yet neither met WWC standards.

 Weighing All the pros and cons

 The corequisite model in its entirety is indeed quite complicated.
 There are a great deal of moving parts, and each part requires an in-depth explanation to understand its effect on the whole.
-To sum up, however, below is a bulleted list of pros and cons which reflect what has already been explored:
+To sum up, however, this is a comprehensive list of pros and cons:

 The primary and most-repeated benefit of ALP or its variations in the corequisite reform movement is that it increases passrates in gatekeeper courses.
 However, any positive result of a reform must be carefully weighed with its accompanying negatives before one considers implementing the entire reform, or even a part of it.
 It is too easy to overlook the negatives when focusing on the positive aspects alone.